 I had a call the other day, to a ‘buzzing switchboard’.
 “It buzzes when the stove is on, see?” (cue buzzing sound, thin wisp smoke, and horrid acrid electrical smell).
 The buzzing is a constant stream of sparks.
 If it’s buzzing and crackling, turn it off.
 If you just ignore it, you’ll be needing these guys.

 Electricity is useful, and safe if controlled.
+It’s also silent by default.
 If it’s talking to you, it’s getting out of control.
 Contact your local sparky.